Family Law

 We know that it’s hard to choose a family law attorney when you have so much at stake.
 That is why we offer a comprehensive, one-on-one consultation with an attorney to discuss your case.
 During this meeting, you explain your situation, your goals and your concerns and we advise you of your legal options so you can take the next steps.

-Some family law changes in California for 2024.
+Some recent family law changes in California.
 Here are a few key updates:

 Resources